 Board of Directors

-Marcy Darin (President): Marcy began her involvement with Companions as a volunteer with Aunt Mary’s Storybook, helping women in the Cook County Jail select a book for their child and record the story.
+Marcy Darin (Co-Chairperson): Marcy began her involvement with Companions as a volunteer with Aunt Mary’s Storybook, helping women in the Cook County Jail select a book for their child and record the story.
 It was a humbling experience – as a mom, Marcy had read many of the same books to her own children.
 With this one small act, we could help parents reconnect with their son or daughter in a meaningful way – through books.
 In professional life, Marcy has worked with nonprofits as a fundraiser and grant writer, most recently for AMITA Health.
 Marcy feels that it is a great joy to transfer these same skills to Companions to further the organization’s mission.

-Sr. Carolyn Croft, OP: I had served as a Dominican Sister of Sinsinawa for over 57 years.
+Sr. Carolyn Croft, OP: Sr. Carolyn has served as a Dominican Sister of Sinsinawa for over 57 years.
 For 40 years, she worked with children with developmental disabilities to children that are gifted.
 During those years, Sr. Carolyn taught graduate students at Dominican University.
 During her retirement years, she taught English to Vietnamese Sisters.
 Sr. Carolyn joined Companions Journeying Together as she has always observed the importance of parents in the life of their children.
 Aunt Mary Storybook project plays a significant role in the bonding of parent and child by reading books on tape.

 How We Began